Reproducible and Interpretable Spiculation Quantification for Lung Cancer Screening: Method

-We evaluated our spiculation measures ($N_p$ and $s_1$) and radiomic features for classifying spiculation because the current clinical standard (Lung-RADS and McWilliams model) uses binary classification of spiculation.
-Dhara's spiculation scores ($s_a$ and $s_b$) were also evaluated.
-We extracted 103 radiomic features from each PN to quantify its intensity, shape, and texture~\cite{choi2018medphy}.
-Moreover, we extracted features from the mesh model, such as shape features (size - average of longest and its perpendicular diameters, volume, equivalent volume sphere's diameter, and roundness) and statistical features of the area distortion metric $\epsilon$.
-We performed a univariate analysis using Wilcoxon rank-sum test, the area under the receiver operating characteristic curve (AUC), and Spearman's correlation coefficient $\rho$ to evaluate the significance of each feature to classify spiculation. $p$-values were adjusted by Bonferroni correction, because we tested multiple features for a single outcome.
+Moreover, we extracted features from the triangular mesh model, such as shape features (size - volume, average of longest and its perpendicular diameters, equivalent volume sphere's diameter, and roundness) and statistical features (median, mean, minimum, maximum, variance, skewness, and kurtosis) of the area distortion metric $\epsilon$.
+We performed univariate analysis to evaluate the significance of each feature to classify spiculation using the area under the receiver operating characteristic curve (AUC), Wilcoxon rank-sum test, and Spearman's correlation coefficient $\rho$.
+Bonferroni correction was applied to the original $p$-values to counteract the problem of multiple comparisons since the multiple features were tested for a single outcome.

-For multivariate analysis, we developed a binary classification model using a radial basis kernel SVM ($\gamma$ = 0.001 and cost=64).
-We divided our data into three groups (training 60\%, validation 20\%, and test 20\%), and the details of model construction are as follows: \begin{enumerate} \item Training set: distinctive features were identified based on hierarchical clustering~\cite{choi2018medphy}, and then fed to the SVM classifier training. \item Validation set: The best feature set was selected by a backward selection (recursive feature elimination) to optimize the SVM classification which was trained using the training set. \item Test set: The performance of the optimized binary classification model was evaluated. \end{enumerate}

-To predict malignancy of PNs, we applied the SVM-LASSO model~\cite{choi2018medphy} which uses two CT radiomic features: Bounding Box Dimension of Anterior Posterior axis (BB\textunderscore AP), and Standard Deviation of Inverse Difference Moment (SD\textunderscore IDM).
-We evaluated the original SVM-LASSO model and combinations of the model and spiculation classifications using our spiculation measures and radiologist's spiculation score ($s_r$), respectively.
+We applied the SVM-LASSO model~\citep{choi2018medphy} to predict the malignancy of nodules.
+The model uses size (BB\_AP) and texture (SD\_IDM) features.
+We inter-compared the original SVM-LASSO model and other feature combinations of the two features and new spiculation features or radiologist's spiculation score (RS), respectively.
+We use the same data set and evaluation method in \cite{choi2018medphy} to evaluate the new radiomics model with spiculation.
+Moreover, we also evaluated another model building process using weak-labeled data (radiological malignancy score, RM) to predict pathological malignancy (PM), which allowed more data to be used despite missing pathological malignancy.